RNAdetective/AIDD/README.md

 <p align="center">Run AIDD with defaults see manual to customize<p align="center">

+___

-If you are running AIDD for the first time without using the prepared VM then you need to download references to use.
-To do this simply copy and paste the following command
+If you needed to install AIDD anywhere other then the defualt VM /home/user directory or want the output data stored somewhere other then the default /media/sf_AIDD/AIDD_data you need to specify this in the command line as explained below.

+copy and paste the following command into the command prompt

 ```
-bash AIDD.sh 2 /path/to/AIDD /path/to/store/data
+bash AIDD.sh /path/to/AIDD /path/to/store/data
 ```

-Then follow the on screen prompts answering by typing your response to each question.
+___

 <p align="center">
 <img src="https://raw.githubusercontent.com/RNAdetective/AIDD/master/steps/AIDDoptions.png">